data-science-skills/dss-web/content/english/lessons/git-github/git-intro/3-fork-clone.md

     practice-git
 ```

+{{< noticeowl "exercise" >}}

-## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Challenge - Fork and Clone a Repository
+Challenge - Fork and Clone a Repository

 Go to GitHub.com and login.
 Then use the link below to open the **practice-git** repo.

 `https://github.com/data-science-skills/practice-git`

 - On the main **GitHub.com** page of this repository, you will see a button on the top right that says `Fork`.
 The number next to `Fork` tells the number of times that the repository has been copied or forked.
 - Click on the `Fork` button and select your **GitHub.com** account as the home of the forked repository.
 - Once you have forked a repository, you will have a copy (or a fork) of that repository in your **GitHub** account.
 The URL to your fork will contain your username:

 `https://github.com/your-username/practice-git`

 - Finally, clone the fork that you created above so you have a copy of all the files on github.com on your local computer.

 To make sure you did things right, in bash, cd to the practice-git directory on your computer.
 Type: